JonSnowbd/Ash/docs/overview/nez-portable.md

 ## Loading

-Asset loading in Nez is different to XNA-derivatives.
+Asset loading in Ash is different to XNA-derivatives.
 Instead of using a content builder we load the assets directly through `NezContentManager` classes that have special methods to load each file type(including stuff like Ogmo/Tiled/Json files).